fluttered-book/fluttered-book.github.io/content/docs/testing/introduction.md

 You can test your code at several levels of granularity.
 The examples shown so far are called **unit tests**.
-That is because the test at the smallest level of granularity (class, method or function level).
+That is because they test at the smallest level of granularity (class, method or function level).

-It is also common to write tests to verify that multiple parts of a system work together as expected.
+It is also common to write tests that verify that multiple parts of a system work together as expected.
 These are called **integration tests**.

 You can also write tests that cover the entire system.
 Often this means everything from simulated user interaction to talking to API or database.
-These kinds of tests are called system or end-to-end (e2e) tests.
+These kinds of tests are called system or **end-to-end (e2e) tests**.

-With Flutter, we also have widget tests.
+With Flutter, we also have **widget tests**.
 As the name implies they test widgets.
-Meaning, they simulate user interaction with widgets and can verify they update as expected.
+Meaning, they simulate user interaction with widgets and can verify that the widget update as expected.

 Tests that simulates user interaction requires a bit more tooling than what is shown here.